Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 The Analog Encoder Interfacing Board is intended to amplify signals from analog encoder to able to measure rotor position with AMDC/SUper CU.

-## Design Requirements, Considerations, and Features
+## Features

-### System Design Requirements
-- Input Voltage: 24 VDC
-- Output Voltage: 5 V
-- Differential signaling

-### Features

 - Handles different signals
-- Removes offset for  the encoder signal
+- Removes offset from the encoder signal
-- Amplifies the singal by 10X
+- Amplifies the signal by 10X
 - Can be used with AMDC or Super CU drive

 ## Block Diagram